Automatically import updates from your S3 bucket - FSx for Lustre

 • If an object is modified in S3 with all automatic import policies enabled and automatic export disabled, the content of that object is always imported to a corresponding file in the file system.
 If a file already exists in the target location, the file is overwritten.

 • If a file is modified in both the file system and S3, with all automatic import and automatic export policies enabled, either the file in the file system or the object in S3 could be overwritten by the other.
-It is not guaranteed that a later edit in one location will overwrite an earlier edit in another location.
+It isn't guaranteed that a later edit in one location will overwrite an earlier edit in another location.
 If you modify the same file in both the file system and the S3 bucket, you should ensure application-level coordination to prevent such conflicts.
-FSx for Lustre does not prevent conflicting writes in multiple locations.
+FSx for Lustre doesn't prevent conflicting writes in multiple locations.

 The import policy specifies how you want FSx for Lustre to update your file system as the contents change in the linked S3 bucket.
 A data repository association can have one of the following import policies: